School Nurses Handbook

 Transitioning nurses must be willing to complete program activities in their own time, in addition to any work hours and/or study leave they are able to arrange access to with their workplace.

-For the most part, program activities can be undertaken to fit in with the individual's schedule and pacing.
-Participants conservatively report spending 1-3 hours per week undertaking program activities across the course of the 10 month program (50 hours minimum).
+Program activities can be undertaken to fit in with the individual's schedule and pacing.
+Participants conservatively report spending one hour per week (or 4-5 hours per month) undertaking program activities across the course of the 10 month program (50 hours).

-Nurse mentors are required to commit a minimum 40 hours of their time to mentoring over their 8 months in the program (1-2 hours per week).
+Nurse mentors are required to commit a minimum 40 hours of their time to mentoring (direct/indirect) over their eight months in the program (one to two hours per week).
+This includes preparation time.
+Mentors with 1+ transitioning nurse provide mentoring via Small Group Learning, (with 40 mentoring hours delivered to the group).

 Do not hesitate to get in touch with our friendly team!